Electro-Corp/FightingGame/README.md

-# Stellar Fortress
+# Fighting Game
-Rewrite of Stellar Fortress in the Mosiac Engine (from https://github.com/Electro-Corp/Disunited-States-of-America).
+Fighting Game in the Mosiac Engine.
 The Mosiac Engine has been modified to support SDL2 Rendering for Replit.
 ## Pre-Reqs
 * a modern-ish c++ compiler that supports "#pramga"